-Tate doesn't seem to have much to
+Tate doesn't seem to have much to dance about these days. |

 When Tate first came to campus he was stepping into a very tenuous quarterback situation.
 The options from the previous year, Nick Sheridan and Steven Threet, had proven largely ineffective in the spread offense that Rich Rodriguez had installed.
 Adding to the woes of the offense was the failure of Rodriguez to bring in a quarterback who fit his system.
 The previous year he had lost out to Ohio State for the gem of the 2008 recruiting class, quarterback and top prospect Terrelle Pryor.
 The 2009 recruiting cycle saw the decommitment of Shavodrick Beaver, a highly rated QB prospect who decided to play football for Tulsa instead, a serious blow to the confidence of a Michigan program that was unaccustomed to losing out on recruits to schools from Conference USA.
 Steven Threet's transfer added fuel to the fire already brewing below a dangerously thin quarterback situation.
 The last minute committment of touted athlete Denard Robinson helped fill out the depth chart, but his lack of any real quarterback coaching in high school was sure to relegate him to a small role in the offense.
 The fate of the offense in 2009 would almost assuredly rest on the shoulders of Forcier.